mint42/libft/README.md

 ## MODULES

-This section is taken from `ALL_MODS` variable in [config.mk](https://github.com/mint42/libft/blob/master/config.mk) Makefile, and you can remove modules from being compiled into a project by commenting them out there.
+This section is taken from `ALL_MODS` variable in [config.mk](https://github.com/mint42/libft/blob/master/config.mk) Makefile.

 MODULES | DEPENDENCIES
 --- | ---